jcodes101/TerminalUserLogin/README.md

 Passwords are stored in plain text — do not use real credentials.

 No encryption or hashing is used for password security.

+📄 License
+This project is licensed under the MIT License.

+sql
+Copy
+Edit
+MIT License